bryaneze/bryaneze.github.io/_posts/2022-10-1-first-blog.md

 ## Website/blog setup

-Since I'm not that well-versed in web development or front-end development in general, I decided to just use Jekyll and GitHub pages to host my blog ([Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/) theme).
+Since I'm not that well-versed in web development or front-end development in general, I decided to just use Jekyll ([Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/) theme) and GitHub Pages to host my blog.